 Advanced Periodontitis: This is the most advanced stage of gum disease and it is characterized by bone loss, tooth loss, and gum and tooth damage.

 If you notice one or more of these signs, be sure to visit our office for a gum disease screening.

 Our team can discuss your symptoms and perform a full comprehensive exam to determine if you are at risk for gum disease.

 The type of treatment you receive will depend on the stage of gum disease and the severity of damage to the teeth, gums, and surrounding bone structure.

 Pocket Reduction Surgery: This surgery aims to treat deep periodontal pockets that form around the gum line.
 During surgery, your periodontist will open, clean, and reshape the periodontal pockets.
 Reducing the size of periodontal pockets can help prevent bacterial growth in our gums.

-Antibiotics: We may recommend a short term antibiotic rinse to help remove harmful bacteria from the teeth and gums.
+Antibiotics: We may recommend a short-term antibiotic rinse to help remove harmful bacteria from the teeth and gums.

 Scaling and Root Planing: This is an intense deep cleaning of the areas above and below the gum line.
-The goal of treatment is to remove tartar and plaque build-up from the teeth, gums, and tooth root.
+The goal of treatment is to remove tartar and plaque build-up from the teeth, gums, and tooth roots.